The-HellBot/HellBot/README.md

 4. **Fill Required Variables:**
    > On the deployment page, you'll find necessary variables to be filled out.

 That's it!
-You've successfully deployed HellBot on Heroku.
+You've successfully deployed Altero on Heroku.
 Now scale dynos and start the bot!

 <p align="center">
     <a href="https://heroku.com/deploy"><img src="https://img.shields.io/badge/HellBot-Deploy%20To%20Heroku-black?style=for-the-badge&logo=heroku"/></a>